Dolphin Class

 P.E.

 P.E. lessons take place twice a week, with Monday afternoon sessions being led by Miss Clarke (Mrs Morrell will be leading these this half term) and Wednesday morning sessions led by Mrs Morrell.
-The units this half term are fitness and basketball.
+The units this half term are dance and netball.
 Over the course of this term, children in Dolphin Class will have the opportunity to go for swimming lessons at Alderman Peel High School.

 Class Dojo